brianreicher/rusty_mws/README.md

 ### Features

-* A mutex watershed implementation for affinities
+* A mutex watershed implementation to go from affininities to a full segmentation
+* Able to run pipelines for skeleton-corrected segmentation (without graph agglomeration) or graph-based Mutex Watershed segmentation
 * Should handle up to 6 dimensional arrays of fragments (7 dimensions if you include offsets in affinities) but only tested on 2 and 3 dimensions

 ### Usage